akuczynski/lapDemo/Start.md

 Remarks:
 - HttpApi project can be removed if you don't need Web API/Swagger
-- all projects can be in the single solution
+- all projects can be in the Lab solution